Superrehtard/old_diaspora_wiki/Installing-on-Windows-XP.md

     copy "%HOMEDRIVE%%HOMEPATH%\Desktop\curl-%CURL_VER%-devel-mingw32\curl-%CURL_VER%-devel-mingw32\bin\*.dll" C:\Ruby187\bin

 Should the Typhoeus and Curl versions change, adjust the Typhoeus and Curl version environment variables used above.

+Vista/7:
+Vista/7 will overwrite the curl folder if you try the above steps, so instead please read https://github.com/dbalatero/typhoeus/issues/11 (make sure to delete libcurl.a from the lib directory in the curl folder and move bin/libcurl.dll there. if you get gcc make/build errors).

+Once you've installed the gem, copy the folder typhoeus-0.2.4 from your/ruby/path/lib/ruby/gems/1.8/gems into C:\Progra~1\Diaspora\vendor\ruby\1.8\gems

 ### Installing Diaspora (Continued)